Mostafa-Awaad/CANSocket_Implementation/README.md

 Two threads are created to run the sniffer and sender functions concurrently.
 The threads are then joined to ensure the main process waits for both threads to complete before exiting.

 ---
-## 2. Tkinter-based vehicle monitoring application:
+## 2. Tkinter-based vehicle monitoring application

 ## Table of Contents
 - [About](#-about)